-Our reading period closes March 15, 2016 and will reopen on September 15th.
+Our submission period is currently open and will close on March 9, 2018.
 If you have any other questions, please refer to our FAQs below.
 Best of luck with your writing—we look forward to reading your work!

 FREQUENTLY ASKED QUESTIONS

 Can I still send my submission by mail?